Vegin Vegan Vegun!

 • 🍴Tools

-The ingredients used are almost the same as those for Vegan Chocolate Truffles with Adzuki Beans.
+The ingredients used here are almost the same as those for Vegan Chocolate Truffles with Adzuki Beans, a simple adzuki bean chocolate dessert made without baking.

 cooked red beans, prunes, maple syrup, oatmeal, rosemary, salt, cocoa